 Refrigerator - Water Filter Indicator Light Will Not Shut Off

 After you change the filter the RESET WATER FILTER must be pressed and held until the red light goes off.
+On some models the light goes out, and others will turn green; either is considered normal.
 If you do not hold the pad in, the red light will stay on.
 Also, if you hold the pad in for a long period of time, the light will go off and then come back on.
 If this does not turn the red light off, having it checked by a service technician is recommended.

 If the unit is a bottom-mount refrigerator and uses the RPWFE water filter, it uses radio frequency identification (RFID) to detect leaks and monitor the filter status and will automatically reset the Replace Water Filter when a new RFID filter is installed.
 If the Replace Water Filter message will not disappear after replacing the filter, check the following: